 We advise families requiring support to contact us on our helpline number – 1800 442 552 – to discuss their needs.

 Missing Person alerts

 Subject to Data Protection legislation, The National Missing Persons Helpline can create an alert for the missing person.
 A photo together with relevant details will be placed on our Facebook page, we will update information as it becomes available.

 Please note that we are subject to strict GDPR Regulations and can only make public those and any details which have first been issued to us by An Garda Siochana.

 We can assist families to launch appeals for information taking into consideration how they wish to proceed in this matter, only information which has been agreed with family members will be included in such appeals.

 The National Missing Persons Helpline can also be contacted by members of the media who wish to access information on the issue of missing persons.
 No information can be provided on any particular case except (a) where this information is already in the public domain and (b) the family in question have

 given permission for such information to be passed on for the purposes of raising awareness of the case.

 The National Missing Persons Helpline is totally committed to providing full and relevant professional training for our volunteers in order to ensure that they are fully prepared to deal with the various scenarios which they are likely to encounter.
-All training for volunteers is provided by professional and fully-accredited counsellors/psychotherapists.
 Ongoing training is also provided for volunteers to maintain their knowledge and skills.